 The classic image of employees taking materials from shelves, packaging parcels by hand and affixing labels is gradually becoming a thing of the past.
 In this more modern era, intelligent conveyor systems and robots come to mind much more readily.
 This isn’t just a pipe dream, it’s becoming a reality in front of our eyes —Logistics 4.0 is close at hand.
 There are ultimately a multitude of drivers behind this drastic transformation.

 are the order of the day in this highly competitive industry.
-That being said, additional factors have come into play over recent years, as Alfonso Flores García, CEO of Modumaq, explains:
+That being said, additional factors have come into play over recent years, as Alfonso Flores García, Head of Standardized Intralogistics, Modumaq, explains:

 "As we’re experts in custom intralogistics systems, the logistics realm is our home, and we’re witnessing the transformation first hand.
 Customers now expect deliveries yesterday, amidst supply chain issues due to political discrepancies, all while facing a booming e-commerce landscape.
 As if that wasn’t challenging enough, our clients are also struggling to cope with significant personal shortages.
 Companies across the industrial landscape are having to deal with these kinds of issues, but in logistics, they coalesce like mosaic pieces forming a complex picture."